Burton Goldfield

 Burton M. Goldfield is a United States-born business executive.
-He is currently the president and CEO of TriNet; a cloud-based professional employer organization (PEO) for small and medium-sized businesses.
-He is profiled in San Francisco Business Times and also featured as the “Most Admired CEO” in the same publication.
+He is the former president and CEO of TriNet; a cloud-based professional employer organization (PEO) for small and medium-sized businesses.
+He is profiled in San Francisco Business Times and also featured as the "Most Admired CEO" in the same publication.
 He is a regular contributor to Forbes Magazine and his articles feature issues relevant to SMBs.